FormalLanguageConstrainedPathQuerying/formal-lang-course/README.en.md

 ### Tests

-A "test" is a small control task (lasting 5-10 minutes) that is written during a class (usually at the beginning).
+A "test" is a small assessment (lasting 5-10 minutes) that is written during a class (usually at the beginning).
 The typical number of tests during a course is 2-3.
 During the test, students can use any materials, but the time limit is strictly enforced.
 Tests can be rewritten (rewrites are usually centralized at the end of the semester), but with each rewrite, the maximum possible score for the test is halved.